Saturn-ST/projects/poem/README.md

 Answer the question or insert your idea in the box and see your poem update on the left.
 See others' work and save to favorites.

 Created starter html and css.
-Will continue to add as my skills are refined.
+Will continue to add as my skills improve.